 Located between the Lumber River to the east and the Great Pee Dee River to the west, Dillon County holds a time-honored place in the history of South Carolina.

 Once known as the "Golden Land" thanks to its many tobacco farms, it is often cited as the home of the kitschy, roadside attraction known as "South of the Border," which lies in the small Dillon County town of Hamer.

 Founded in 1949, the rest stop and amusement park was originally a beer stand just south of the border of three dry North Carolina counties, hence its name.
 In its heyday, it was a boon to the rural area's economy and the largest employer in Dillon County.

-Two enterprising men -- James Dillon and his son Thomas -- acquired 50 acres of land and turned them over to the Florence Railroad Company to run their tracks through a new town that would be named, of course, Dillon.
+The City of Dillon was established when two enterprising men - James Dillon and his son, Thomas - acquired 50 acres of land and turned them over to the Florence Railroad Company.
+The railroad then ran their tracks through a new town that would be named, of course, Dillon.

-Just south of Dillon down U.S. 301 is the picturesque town of Latta, whose origins date back to the early days of the railroad.
+Just south of Dillon down U.S. 301 is the picturesque town of Latta, the origins of which date back to the early days of the railroad.
 Latta is the site of the Dillon County Museum is located.
 The museum, 101 S. Marion Street, is the restored office of Dr. Henry Edwards and contains items from his practice and other pieces of historical significance.
 The museum is open daily from 1:30 to 4:30 and by appointment.

 Across the street from the museum is the restored Bethea Post Office and General Store, which dates back to 1888.
 It's named for the town's first postmaster, Robert Bethea, a black merchant who was appointed by President Grover Cleveland.
-Just behind the post office is another restored structure, the Vidalia Academy, a one-room school house that was originally located on a nearby farm.
-Display boards outside of both structures tell their stories.
+You can learn more about these points of historical interest here.